Sommerregen/grav-plugin-textformatter/README.md

     # <pattern>: <tagname>
 ```

-If you need to change any value, then the best process is to copy the [textformatter.yaml](textformatter.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist), and then modify there.
+If you need to change any value, then the best process is to copy the [textformatter.yaml](textformatter.yaml) file into your `users/config/plugins/` folder (create if doesn't exist), and modify it there.
 This will override the default settings.

 If you want to alter the settings for one or a few pages only, you can do so by adding page specific configurations into your page headers, e.g.